nrayamajhee/moksha/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 Data contained in the repository (images, gltf, blend, etc.) that are created by me are licensed under Creative Commons Attribution 4.0 International License (CC BY 4.0).
-Refer to https://creativecommons.org/licenses/by/4.0/ for the details.
-For others, please refer to the links at /assets/credits for individual attributions for the blend file used to generate the skybox, and the deep star map from NASA.
+Refer to https://creativecommons.org/licenses/by/4.0/ for details.
+Please refer to the links at /assets/credits for individual attributions to the blend file used to generate the skybox, and the deep star map from NASA.

-A final note to smart/evil humans out there: If you don't care nor respect legal documents and simply hate any slight attempt at bureaucracy, what the above words mean is that if you use this source code, please kindly recognize my copyright.
+A final note to savvy humans out there: If you don't care nor respect legal documents and simply hate any slight attempt at bureaucracy, what the above words mean is that if you use this source code, please kindly recognize my copyright.
 You may use it permissively (aka. in a non-copyleft manner).
-If you ever get delusional and believe that you've somehow struck gold here and can trade it for petty human dollars, I simply don't give a shit about your efforts, nor do I demand your modifications back.
-A humble acknowledgment will suffice.
+Also, if you ever get delusional and believe that you've somehow struck gold here and can trade it for petty human dollars, I simply don't give a shit about your fortune or efforts, nor do I demand your modifications back; a humble acknowledgment will suffice.
 This is merely a past-time, an attempt at liberation from this monotonous and lonely life, a dream from a mind full of darkness, a sink to all my erratic musing and obviously incompetent scribbles.

 If you want to collaborate, or have questions, please do hit me up.
 Create an issue, or email me, or send a pull request: do what you usually do.